syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 # Grouping the editors in .NET MAUI DataForm (SfDataForm)

-The .NET MAUI DataForm support to group the editors which are relevant to each other.
-You can expand or collapse the group by tapping the group item.
+The .NET MAUI DataForm supports the grouping of the editors, which are relevant to each other.
+Expand or collapse the group by tapping the group item.

-Grouping can be achieved by defining [Display](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0) attribute or by handling the `GenerateDataFormItem` event.
+Grouping is achieved by defining the [Display](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0) attribute or by handling the `GenerateDataFormItem` event.

 #### Using attributes